-- (29) (19) When the deployment and use of ITS equipment and software include artificial intelligence systems, the relevant provisions of the forthcoming Artificial Intelligence Act28 should be taken into account. - (30) (20) For ITS applications and services for which accurate and guaranteed timing and positioning services are required, satellite-based infrastructures or any technology providing an equivalent level of precisions should be used.
+(27) When the deployment and use of ITS equipment and software include artificial intelligence systems, the relevant provisions of a Regulation of the European Parliament and of the Council laying down harmonised rules on artificial intelligence (artificial intelligence act) should be taken into account.

+- (28) For ITS applications and services for which accurate and guaranteed timing and positioning services are required, satellite-based infrastructures or any technology providing an equivalent level of precision should be used.
 Synergies between the Union transport and space sectors should be exploited to foster the broader use of new technologies, which respond to the need of accurate and guaranteed timing and positioning services.
-The Union Space Programme established under Regulation (EU) 2021/696 of the European Parliament and of the Council29 provides high-quality, up-to-date and secure space-related data, information and services through the Galileo, the European Geostationary Navigation Overlay Service (EGNOS), and Copernicus systems. - (31) (21) The provision of secured and reliable timing and positioning services is an essential element of the effective operation of ITS applications and services.
-Therefore, it is appropriate to ensure their compatibility with the authentication mechanism provided by the Galileo programme, in order to mitigate Global Navigation Satellite Systems ('GNSS') signal spoofing attacks.
-This does not exclude using other proven mechanisms providing the same level of confidence to ensure the reliability of information concerning position and time. - (32) (22) Member States and other relevant stakeholders, including other Commission expert groups, in particular the European ITS Advisory Group, and committees dealing with digital aspects of transport, should be consulted in the drawing up of the working programmes adopted by the Commission under Directive 2010/40/EU. - (33) (22a) Rules on reporting should be simplified and better allow for a comparative analysis.
-Therefore, one Member State report every three years, covering the implementation of the Directive and of all delegated and implementing acts, should replace the various existing reporting obligations, and a common template including certain key performance indicators should be established.
-Based on experience with the use of voluntary key performance indicators in the reports, the Commission should be able to select certain of those indicators to be included in the harmonised template. - (34) (22b) The Commission and the Member States are encouraged to foster the cooperation with third countries, especially candidates for membership in the EU and those third countries, in which transit corridors connecting Member States are situated.
-The Commission is encouraged to foster also cooperation on the international level. - (35) (23) To ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission as regards the adoption and updating of working programmes and the adoption of the template for the reports to be provided by
+The Union Space Programme established under Regulation (EU) 2021/696 of the European Parliament and of the Council1 provides high-quality, up-to-date and secure space-related data, information and services through the Galileo, European Geostationary Navigation Overlay Service (EGNOS), and Copernicus systems. - (29) The provision of secured and reliable timing and positioning services is an essential element of the effective operation of ITS applications and services.
+Therefore, it is appropriate to ensure their compatibility with the authentication mechanism provided by the Galileo programme, in order to mitigate global navigation satellite system (GNSS) signal spoofing attacks.
+This does not exclude using other proven mechanisms providing the same level of confidence to ensure the reliability of information concerning position and time.